aldenparker/asus-wmi-screenpad-ctl/README.md

 ## Install

 ### NixOS
-asus-wmi-screenpad-ctl is in the nixpkgs repository if you want to install normally.
+`asus-wmi-screenpad-ctl` is in the `nixpkgs` repository if you want to install normally.

-If you use flakes however, I encourage you to use the built in flake for this package so you are always up to date.
+If you use flakes however, I encourage you to use the flake for this package so you are always up to date.

 ```
 # In Flake.nix